Priyaa-R/Zomato-Analysis/README.md

-# 🍽️ Zomato Sales Analysis Project | Excel Dashboard
+# 🍽️ Zomato Sales Analysis Project | Excel, Power BI & Tableau Dashboards
 This project analyzes food delivery data from Zomato to uncover trends in order volumes, customer behavior, and restaurant performance.
-Built entirely using Microsoft Excel, the dashboard provides interactive, visual insights to help understand key business metrics and optimize operations.
+Interactive dashboards were built using Microsoft Excel, Power BI, and Tableau to deliver visual insights that support decision-making and operational optimization.

 ## Situation
-Zomato, like many food delivery platforms, handles large amounts of order data across different locations, cuisines, and customer segments.
-However, identifying patterns in sales and customer preferences from raw data is challenging without an analytical solution.
+Zomato, like many food delivery platforms, deals with vast amounts of order data across cities, cuisines, and customer segments.
+Analyzing this data to derive useful business insights requires cleaning, structuring, and visualizing it effectively.

 ## Task
-The goal was to:
+The project aimed to:
-      - Clean and structure Zomato sales data in Excel
+- Clean and structure Zomato sales data
-      - Calculate important performance indicators
+- Calculate relevant performance metrics and KPIs
-      - Build a dynamic dashboard to visualize sales metrics and trends
+- Create interactive dashboards in Excel, Power BI, and Tableau
-      - Help stakeholders make decisions based on customer and restaurant data
+- Enable stakeholders to explore trends and performance drivers across platforms

 ## Action
-- Cleaned and formatted raw Zomato data using Excel
+- Cleaned and transformed raw Zomato data using Excel and Power Query
-- Applied formulas and created pivot tables to extract key metrics
+- Used Excel formulas, pivot tables, and slicers to create an interactive dashboard
-- Built charts to visualize revenue, orders, and cuisine trends
+- Built Power BI and Tableau dashboards with DAX calculations and visual storytelling
-- Added slicers and interactive filters for user-driven exploration
+- Developed user-friendly dashboards with dynamic filters for in-depth analysis
-- Structured dashboard layout for clarity and ease of use
+- Ensured consistency across platforms to validate insights and comparisons

 ## Result
-Delivered a professional Excel dashboard showing:
+Delivered professional dashboards in all three tools with:

-       - Top restaurants and cuisines
+- Key metrics like revenue, orders, and customer preferences
-       - Revenue and order distribution
+- Drill-downs by city, cuisine, and restaurant
-       - Time-based trends and customer preferences
+- Time-based trend analysis
-       - Enabled business users to explore trends without coding or BI tools
+- Clear visualizations enabling non-technical users to explore data effectively
-       - Helped identify which restaurants, cuisines, and times generate the most sales
+- Identified high-performing restaurants, top cuisines, and peak order timings

 ## KPIs Calculated
 - Total Orders